xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   Utilize tools like a calculator, weather information, web search, creating polls, fetching game deals, moderating users, getting user info, and generating anime-style images.
 *   Potentially generate images using Bing Image Creator (this feature remains experimental).
 *   **Support Telegram Group Topics:**
-    *   Maintain independent conversation histories per topic (and the general chat area) if `SEPARATE_TOPIC_HISTORIES` is enabled.
-If disabled, all messages in a group share one history.
-Note: This separation is on the bot's side; Shapes.inc API might still manage its own broader context unless specific `X-Channel-Id` headers are respected by them for history scoping.
-The bot now sends a more granular `X-Channel-Id` header (e.g., `chatid_topicid` or `chatid_general`) which might help Shapes.inc scope context.
+    *   Maintain independent, **persistent** conversation histories per topic (and the general chat area) if `SEPARATE_TOPIC_HISTORIES` is enabled.
-    *   Operate its "free will" mode contextually within each topic/general area (based on `SEPARATE_TOPIC_HISTORIES` setting).
+    *   Operate its "free will" mode contextually within each topic/general area.
-    *   Allow activation/deactivation for listening to all messages within a specific topic or the general group chat.
+    *   Allow **administrators** to activate/deactivate the bot for listening to all messages within a specific topic.
-    *   Target tools (like polls or anime image generation) to the specific topic/chat where the command was issued.
+    *   Target tools (like polls) to the specific topic/chat where the command was issued.
-    *   Implement processing locks to handle messages sequentially within a given conversational context (chat-wide or topic-specific, depending on `SEPARATE_TOPIC_HISTORIES`).
+    *   Implement processing locks to handle messages sequentially within a given conversational context.
 *   In group chats (including topics), it can operate in a "free will" mode, occasionally interjecting into conversations based on recent message context within that specific chat/topic.

 **Disclaimer:** This codebase is mostly the result of "vibe coding" and was developed rapidly, evolving from an older Poe.com Telegram bot.
-While new features like topic support and document processing have been added, it's functional but should be considered "quick and dirty."
+While new features like persistence and authentication have been added, it's functional but should be considered "quick and dirty."
 Significant cleanup, refactoring, and more robust error handling would be beneficial for production use.
 Some features, like the Bing Image generation, might be unreliable or broken.

 ## Features

+*   **Database Persistence:** The bot uses a **SQLite database** to store its state, ensuring data is not lost on restart.
+This includes:
+    *   Conversation histories for every chat and topic.
+    *   User authentication tokens obtained from the Shapes.inc authentication flow.
+    *   Topic activation settings (`/activate` status).
+*   **Shapes.inc User Authentication:**
+    *   A new `/auth_shapes` command initiates a secure, multi-step flow for users to connect their Shapes.inc account.
+    *   This allows the bot to make API calls on behalf of the authenticated user for a more personalized experience and memory.
 *   **Conversational AI:** Powered by Shapes.inc (via `openai` library targeting a custom base URL).
 *   **Multi-Modal Input:** Can process text, images (direct or as documents), voice messages (direct or as documents), and text-based documents (`.txt`, `.md`, `.docx`, `.odt`).
 *   **Tool Usage (Function Calling):**